jsfenfen/990-xml-reader/README.md

 	$ pip install irsx

-If you've previously IRSx, you might try updating it with `$ pip install irsx --upgrade` to get the latest version.
+If you've previously installed IRSx, you might try updating it with `$ pip install irsx --upgrade` to get the latest version.

 Read more about pip [here](https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing).